 I was also pleasantly surprised to see the link to the debt settlement service we offered way back then as well for a flat fee of $200 per account.
 If we were unable to settle the account promptly we refunded the fee.
 The difference in the debt settlement service we provided was that we only took on clients that had already experienced a financial hardship and had at least 50% of the balance in cash on hand before we would sign them up.
 And guess what, if you put good criteria in place to screen clients before you enroll them and have a fair process you get great results and happy clients.

 The archive pages also offered a Debt Eliminator program.
-That was a computational program that took data about the consumers debts, entered it into a program and then spit out a printout showing the optimum way to repay the debt.
+That was a computational program that took data about the consumer’s debts, entered it into a program and then it spits out a printout showing the optimum way to repay the debt.
 Consumers then used the report, like a debt snowball.
 Now you see why the issue I once had with California so ridiculously surreal.
 It wasn’t a debt management program at all.

 Let’s Start With What I Did Wrong